 Slack alerts deliver information about who’s engaging with your website.
-They enable sales reps to follow up on sales insights about anonymous web engagement quickly, increasing the odds that they’ll get a response from their personalized outreach.
+They enable sales reps to follow up on sales insights about anonymous and known visitor web engagement quickly, increasing the odds that they’ll get a response from their personalized outreach.

-Salespeople can customize the alerts by including or excluding accounts and excluding specific web pages.
-This allows them to focus on the highest value or most relevant account web visits, without getting inundated by noisy data constantly.
+Sales reps can customize the alerts by including or excluding accounts and excluding specific web pages.
+This allows them to focus on the highest value or most relevant account web visits, without getting inundated by constant alerts.

-Because Slack Alerts are based on auto-create account list settings, similar to Email Snapshots, Demandbase automatically delivers them to account owners.
-See Steps: Customize Slack Alerts for how you to include or exclude accounts or exclude web pages that you don't want to receive alerts for.
+Since Slack Alerts are based on auto-create account list settings like Email Snapshots, Demandbase automatically delivers them to account owners.
+To customize your alerts, see Steps: Customize Slack Alerts.
+You can include or exclude accounts or exclude web pages that you don't want to receive alerts for.

-If you disabled the automatically created alerts and change your mind, or if you didn't have auto-create account list toggled on, you can also create them manually.
+If you disabled the automatically created alerts and change your mind, or if you didn't have auto-create account list toggled on, you can also create alerts manually.
 See Steps: Manually Create Slack Alerts.

 - Turn on Auto-create account list.
 To make sure it's toggle on, from the left navigation bar, go to Settings > Analytics > Auto-Create Account Lists.

 Users: In the Slack directory, scroll down to Apps and add Demandbase.